 Typeface Meaning Example AaBbCc123 The names of commands, files, and directories, and onscreen computer output Edit your .login file.
 Use ls a to list all files. machine_name% you have mail.
 AaBbCc123 What you type, contrasted with onscreen computer output machine_name% su Password: AaBbCc123 A placeholder to be replaced with a real name or value The command to remove a file is rm filename.
-AaBbCc123 Book titles, new terms, and terms to be emphasized (note that some emphasized items appear bold online) Read Chapter 6 in the User's Guide.
-A cache is a copy that is stored locally.
+AaBbCc123 Book titles, new terms, and terms to be emphasized (note that some emphasized items appear bold online) A cache is a copy that is stored locally.
 Do not save the file.